PrestaShop/prestashop.github.io/news/_posts/2022-04-07-contributor-interview-daniel-hlavacek.md

 Daniel spends most of his time managing his family business’ online stores.
 The rest of the time, he works as a freelance developer for 10 clients, whose stores are all based on PrestaShop.

-Despite his busy schedule, Daniel also takes time to contribute to the PrestaShop open-source project, with more than [300 contributions](https://contributors.prestashop.com/).
+Despite his busy schedule, Daniel also takes time to contribute to the PrestaShop open source project, with more than [300 contributions](https://contributors.prestashop.com/).

 <div style="clear:both"></div>